ISOLDE studies the properties of atomic nuclei, with further applications in fundamental studies, astrophysics, material and life sciences

 This beam can be further accelerated, allowing various studies on nuclear reactions.
 Commissioned in October 2015, the new linear accelerator HIE-ISOLDE (High Intensity and Energy ISOLDE) brings the energy of the radioactive beams up to 7.5 MeV/nucleon.
 The new facility will ultimately accelerate the nuclei up to 10 MeV/nucleon.
 The accelerated beams are then sent to the Miniball station, a gamma array of high purity germanium detectors.

 The ISOLDE facility has gathered unique expertise in research with radioactive beams.
 Over 1300 isotopes of more than 70 elements have been used in a wide range of research domains, from cutting edge nuclear structure studies, through atomic physics, nuclear astrophysics, fundamental interactions, to solid state and life sciences.
-Presently more than 450 researchers are active at ISOLDE, working on about 90 experiments.
+As of July 2020, more than 900 researchers are active at ISOLDE, working on about 90 experiments.
 About 50 experiments take data every year.